 Proper pencil grip may feel unnatural to your child at first, but they will get used to it.
 Many children will start with a correct grip if you help them and then switch to what they are used to.

-How much do you stop your child and have them correct their pencil grip?
+How often do you stop your child and have him or her use the correct pencil grip?
 As often as you can without frustrating them too much.
 Read your child’s cues and don’t push too hard.

-If you are teaching this skill while doing language arts or handwriting lessons AND having them focus on using the correct pencil grip when they haven’t mastered it, the child is going to get easily frustrated.
+If you are teaching this skill while doing language arts or handwriting lessons AND having the child focus on using the correct pencil grip when he or she hasn’t mastered it, the child is going to get frustrated easily.
 It can be hard enough for a child to focus on letter formation alone.

 If you can, I suggest setting aside all curriculum and focusing just on pencil grip, making it fun until it is mastered—even if that takes you one, two, or three weeks.
 From there it will be smooth sailing, and the child can focus just on the language arts or handwriting principles without feeling overwhelmed.